datum-cloud/awesome-alt-clouds/README.md

 - Have some level of transparent, public pricing.
 - Offer some sort of usage based model that supports self-service.
 - Provide a service that is critical to how other platforms operate (indicators might include a public SLA or status page).

-## Contributing

-Pull requests welcome!
-Please ensure that submissions meet the Alt Cloud Criteria and are categorized accurately.

 ## Infrastructure Clouds